Maximally Dense Disc Packings on the Plane: Multiple Size Packings

 \begin{lemma} Suppose we have a triangulated packing of a flat torus, where the disks corresponding to each triangle have radii $a, b, b$.
-Then the only possible packings are Packings $4, 8$ in Figure \ref{fig:Kennedy-9} and the equal radius packing when $a=b$. \end{lemma} \begin{proof} Because the shape of each triangle in the triangulation is the same, the number of disks adjacent to disk with the $a$ radius is the same, say $n \ge 3$, and similarly the number of disks adjacent to one with the $b$ radius is the same even number, say $2m$ for $m \ge 2$, because the neighbors have to alternate as in the proof of Theorem \ref{thm:strict}.
+Then the only possible packings are Packings $4, 8$ in Figure \ref{fig:Kennedy-9} and the equal radius packing when $a=b$. \end{lemma} \begin{proof} Because the shape of each triangle in the triangulation is the same, the number of disks adjacent to a disk with the $a$ radius is the same, say $n \ge 3$, and similarly the number of disks adjacent to one with the $b$ radius is the same even number, say $2m$ for $m \ge 2$, because the neighbors have to alternate as in the proof of Theorem \ref{thm:strict}.
 Let $\alpha$ be the half angle at the center of the $a$ radius disk in one of its triangles as in Figure \ref{fig:2-radius}.
 Then the angle for the $b$ radius disk in the same triangle is $\pi/2-\alpha$.
 So $2\alpha n=2\pi=2m(\pi/2-\alpha)$.
 Then $\pi/n +\pi/m=\pi/2$, or more simply $1/n +1/m=1/2$.
-Thus the only solutions are $n=3, m=6$, corresponding Packing $8$; $n=4, m=4$ corresponding to Packing $4$; n=6, m=3 corresponding to when $a=b$, all in Kennedy's list, Figure \ref{fig:Kennedy-9}, from \cite{MR2195054}. \end{proof}
+Thus the only solutions are $n=3, m=6$, corresponding Packing $8$; $n=4, m=4$ corresponding to Packing $4$; $n$=6, $m$=3 corresponding to when $a=b$, all in Kennedy's list, Figure \ref{fig:Kennedy-9}, from \cite{MR2195054}. \end{proof}

-Notice that the packings of Lemma \ref{lemma:triangulated-sizes} are of the big, big, small type, which does not have the maximum density for given radius ratio, nevertheless have densities that are very close to Florian's bound in Theorem \ref{thm:Florian}.
-Interestingly, Aladar Heppes in \cite{MR2007963} proved that for two sizes of disks in the ratio $\sqrt{2}-1$, as in Packing $4$ in Figure \ref{fig:Kennedy-9}, that its density $\pi(2-\sqrt{2})/2=.9201511858..$ is the maximum possible, while Florian's bound is $0.9208355993..$.
+Notice that the packings of Lemma \ref{lemma:triangulated-sizes} are of the large-large-small type, which do not have the maximum density for a given radius ratio.
+Nevertheless, they have densities that are very close to Florian's bound in Theorem \ref{thm:Florian}.
+Interestingly, Alad\'{a}r Heppes in \cite{MR2007963} proved that for two sizes of disks in the ratio $\sqrt{2}-1$, as in Packing $4$ in Figure \ref{fig:Kennedy-9}, that its density $\pi(2-\sqrt{2})/2=0.9201511858...$ is the maximum possible, while Florian's bound is $0.9208355993..$.